 The goal of this study is to build a detailed reference atlas of the cell types, and the genes they express, of the healthy terminal ileum and ascending colon, and a corresponding reference atlas of Crohn’s disease and use them to decipher the molecular basis of intestinal function and inflammatory disease processes in CD.
 This grant will also identify characteristic molecular, cellular, and histological changes in disease that can be targeted therapeutically or serve as potential biomarkers.

-Team: Aviv Regev, Ramnik Xavier, Kristin Ardlie, Evan Macosko, Fei Chen, Xiaowei Zhuang, Barbara Engelhardt, Sarah Teichman, Carl Anderson and Mathias Zilbaur
+Team: Kristin Ardlie, Evan Macosko, Fei Chen, Xiaowei Zhuang, Barbara Engelhardt, Sarah Teichman, Carl Anderson, Mathias Zilbaur

 The goal of this study is to provide an integrated dataset of single-cell gene expression data mapped onto a high-resolution 3-dimensional framework from intestines (terminal ileum and ascending colon) of healthy individuals and Crohn’s disease patients undergoing resection due to intestinal obstruction or stricturing disease.
 This grant will also provide a gut-centric coordinate framework to map anatomical locations of cells providing novel insights into Crohn’s disease mechanisms, crucial to developing personalized therapeutic strategies, and new analytical tools for querying the Gut Cell Atlas database.